d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 Suppose that the vocabulary size is 10,000.
-To demonstrate forward inference of `BERTEncoder`, let's create an instance of it and initialize its parameters.
+To demonstrate forward inference of `BERTEncoder`, let us create an instance of it and initialize its parameters.

 ```{.python .input  n=3}
 vocab_size, num_hiddens, ffn_num_hiddens, num_heads = 10000, 768, 1024, 4